Division: Music Dance Theatre

 Randy is currently an Associate Professor in the BYU School of Music and Artistic Director for the world-renowned Young Ambassadors.
 His international tours over the past 26 years have taken him to over 40 countries.
 Many of his former students are now on Broadway and performing with National Touring Companies, at Disney World, and on various cruise lines.
 During the past 26 years as a professor, producer, and director at BYU, Randy has directed Young Ambassadors, the Lamanite Generation, Curtaintime USA, BYU Sounds, Sounds of Freedom, 9 Homecoming Spectaculars, Vocal Jazz Ensemble, and 10 main stage musical theater productions, including the 1999 production of Children of Eden which received rave reviews.

 BYU-Hawaii’s Distinguished Alumni Award recipient for 2000, Randy graduated summa cum laude and served as valedictorian of his graduating class in June 1975.
-He served as Student body President from 1974-75 and as director of Showcase Hawaii from 1972-76.
-After graduation, Randy directed Choral music activities, served as advisor to the BYUHC Student Association, and continued to direct Showcase Hawaii and the Polynesian Dance Ensemble.
-In December 1979 he completed his Master of Music at BYU in Provo, Utah.
+He served as Student Body President from 1974-75 and as director of Showcase Hawaii from 1972-76.
+After graduation, Randy directed choral music activities, served as advisor to the BYUHC Student Association, and continued to direct Showcase Hawaii and the Polynesian Dance Ensemble.
+In December 1979, he completed his Master of Music degree at BYU in Provo, Utah.

 BM, Brigham Young University-Hawaii, 1975

 Young Ambassadors Performance (Music 319)